MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Review

 In this lab, you have completed:

-- Reviewed an ARM template for deployment of an Azure managed disk
+- Created an Azure Resource Manager template.
-- Created an Azure managed disk by using an ARM template
+- Edited an Azure Resource Manager template and redeployed the template
-- Reviewed the ARM template-based deployment of the managed disk
+- Configured the Cloud Shell and deployed a template with Azure PowerShell
+- Deployed a template with the CLI
+- Deployed a resource by using Azure Bicep

 ### You have successfully completed the lab